Damages and Materiality: Effects on voluntary disclosure

-\textbf{Abstract.} How should a court resolve a shareholder-management dispute after an unexpected price drop, when it is suspected that at an earlier time management chose not to update (disclose to) the market about a material event that was privately observed?
-An earlier fundamental result in this area (Dye, 2017) has shown that if the court chooses to make public that it will increase awards of damages to try and deter non-disclosure, then this may have the perverse effect that management may rationally choose to disclose less.
-Schantl and Wagenhofer (2024) call this the pure-insurance effect shareholders receive from higher damages payments.
-They show that the result may be relaxed if management also face a fixed exogenous reputational cost from non-disclosure.
-In this research we probe the increased-damages versus reduced-disclosure result via a different route.
-We introduce a dynamic continuous-time model of management's equilibrium disclosure decision and show that as awards of damages increase this has in a dynamic setting a hitherto unrecognized effect: management rationally switch their disclosure strategy.
-We characterize the range of damage awards, which we term the legal consistency zone, in which increased awards of damages evoke an endogenous increase in voluntary disclosure.
+\textbf{Abstract. } How should a court resolve a shareholder--management dispute following a materially significant price decline when it is suspected that management, at an earlier point in time, failed to update the market by disclosing a privately observed material event?
+A foundational result in this literature (Dye, 2017) shows that if a court publicly commits to increasing damages awards in an effort to deter nondisclosure, the policy may have a perverse effect: management may rationally choose to disclose even less.
+Schantl and Wagenhofer (2024) attribute this outcome to the pure insurance effect, whereby shareholders benefit from higher damages payments.
+They show that this result may be mitigated if management also face a fixed, exogenous reputational cost of nondisclosure.
+However, these reputational costs are independent of the model's equilibrium; furthermore, they assume that the court eventually observes the true state of the world with certainty (delayed omniscience by the court), and do not account for standards of materiality, which differ across legal systems.
+In contrast, we develop a dynamic continuous-time model in which both damages and materiality standards are endogenous.
+We show that, as damages awards increase, a previously unrecognized dynamic effect emerges: management rationally switch to a candid (full) disclosure strategy.
+Moreover, raising the materiality threshold induces this switch earlier, thereby increasing the extent of voluntary disclosure.
+Our analysis therefore demonstrates that regulators should recognize the complementary effects of damages and materiality standards.
+We further characterize what we term the legal consistency zone, in which higher damages awards, coupled with an appropriately chosen materiality standard, endogenously increase voluntary disclosure.

 \textbf{JEL Classification}: K13, K22, G38, G39, D82, M41 \textbf{MSC Classification:} Primary 91G50, 91-10, 91B38, 91B44, Secondary 91G80, 93E35, 60G25, 91B32, 91B99 \textbf{Keywords: }Asset-price dynamics; voluntary aggregate-disclosure; litigation; scienter liability; legal consistency; Markov piecewise-deterministic modelling.